Quantum Simulation Meets Nonequilibrium Dynamical Mean Field Theory: Exploring the Periodically Driven, Strongly Correlated Fermi-Hubbard Model: Near-resonant driving

 In Fig.~\ref{fig:AC_EXP_RAMP_U175b1_tr754_detune2_tmp}, we show the effects of detuning around $U\simeq \hbar \Omega$.
 The fastest increase of the double occupation can be observed at $U=\hbar\Omega$.
 At half-filling, the sign of the detuning $U-\hbar\Omega$ has some influence on the doublon production, but the difference between the $U-\hbar\Omega>0$ and $U-\hbar\Omega<0$ regimes is not so large.
 We point out that a similar dependence of the doublon creation was observed near the other resonant condition $U\simeq 2\hbar\Omega$ in \cite{Herrmann2018}, where the difference between the two regimes was shown to becomes negligible as $U$ increases.
 On the other hand, away from half-filling, the asymmetry between the positive and negative detuning results becomes prominent, while the difference between $U/h=3000$~Hz and $U/h=3500$~Hz becomes less prominent, which can be explained by analyzing the properties of the spectral functions, as discussed in the next section.
 We also note that the difference between positive and negative detuning becomes more prominent for lower temperatures.

 In Fig.~\ref{fig:AC_COMB_U175b03}, we show the time evolution of the double occupation for different excitation protocols to check the adiabaticity.
-Figure~\ref{fig:AC_COMB_U175b03}(a) depicts the evolution under the simple protocol used in the main text.
+Figure~\ref{fig:AC_COMB_U175b03}(a) depicts the evolution under the simple protocol, see also Fig.~\ref{SI_fig_NR1_adiabaticity} below.
 One can see that the final value of the double occupation is almost independent of the ramp-down time.
 On the other hand, under the sophisticated protocol (panel (c)(d)), where the driving is ramped up away from resonance and the interaction is subsequently ramped into resonance (and vice versa for the ramp down), one can clearly see a reduction of the final value of the double occupation as the ramp-down time of the interaction is increased.
-These results are consistent with the experimental observation, where the sophisticated method shows a rather prominent reduction of the double occupation with increasing ramp-down time, see Fig.~\ref{SI_fig_OR_adiabaticity}.
+These results are consistent with the experimental observation, where the sophisticated method shows a rather prominent reduction of the double occupation with increasing ramp-down time, see Fig.~\ref{SI_fig_NR_adiabaticity_2ramp}.